testdouble/backbone-fixins/README.md

 1. Override the `#render` function
 2. Grab a compiled template
-3. Generate HTML by passing a context object to the template that usually serializes the view's `model` or `collection` property as JSON.
+3. Generate HTML by passing a context object to the template; usually by serializing the view's `model` property as JSON.
 4. Render that HTML into the View's `el` element.

-And while this works fine, blah.
-First, none of this is a concern of custom view, it's a concern of nearly *every* view—why not DRY this up and get it out of the way?
-Second, overridden `render` functions never age well.
-As most Views mature, "render-time" behavior will just be tacked onto the `render` function.
-Because this violates [SRP](http://en.wikipedia.org/wiki/Single_responsibility_principle), it makes for complex unit tests and complicates performance optimizations that try to minimize calls to `render`
+And while this works fine, I'm sick of writing code to do it.
+First, none of this is a domain concern... it's a concern shared by nearly *every* view—why not DRY this up and get it out of the way?
+Second, overridden `render` functions don't age gracefully, in my experience.

+As most Views mature, "render-time" behavior is often just tacked on at the end of the `render` function.
+Because this violates [SRP](http://en.wikipedia.org/wiki/Single_responsibility_principle), it makes for complex unit tests and complicates performance optimizations that try to minimize calls to `render`.
+The `Backbone.Fixins.SuperView` intends to discourage users from coupling render behaviors from the start.

 So here's an example Backbone view that extends from `Backbone.Fixins.SuperView`: